cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 ## Compression {#sec:pack-compression}

 The method of the compressor to construct the packing table, i.e., how the compression is applied, is out of scope of this document.
-Several potential compression algorithms were evaluated in \[TBD\].

 # Implementation Status